Board of Visitors

 The Honorable Rodger A. Randle, Director, Center for Studies in Democracy and Culture

-Mr. Randle is a former Mayor of Tulsa a former President Pro Tempore of Oklahoma State Senate.
+Mr. Randle is a former Mayor of Tulsa and a former President Pro Tempore of Oklahoma State Senate.
 He also serves as the Honorary British Consul for Oklahoma.

 Ms. Erielle Reshef, KOCO 5 News